jaaizakariae/dateDiff/README.md

 # DateDiff
-it's a small projects that illustrate the use of react 16.9 with hooks.
+It's a small projects that illustrate the use of react 16.9 with hooks.
 It's about calculating the number of days between two dates.

 ## Libraires used